 Comic actor Owen Wilson and singer-songwriter Sheryl Crow may seem like an unlikely pair, but a pair they were.
 They met filming the 1999 movie The Minus Man, in which Crow made her acting debut and Wilson went dark, departing from his usual fare to play a serial killer.
 They split in 2001, but Crow memorialized their brief relationship in song—the track "Safe and Sound" from her 2002 album C'mon, C'mon is dedicated "For O" in the liner notes.

 They were both coy about it at the time, but Sandra Bullock admitted to Cosmopolitan years later that she and A Time to Kill co-star Matthew McConaughey did date for a while after meeting on the movie.
 And it seems like the breakup was fairly amicable.
 "I feel very cared for by Matthew," Bullock told the magazine in 2003.
 "No matter where he is in his life or where I am in mine—he could be married—I know we would stay close."

 Seal and Tyra Banks

 Singer Seal seems to have an affinity for gorgeous supermodels.
-Before eventually marrying Heidi Klum, he was briefly spotted with Tyra Banks at several big Hollywood events in 1996—though the romance ultimately fizzled out.
-And for more sizzling chemistry on and off the silver screen, check out these 20 Onscreen Couples Who Dated Off-Screen.
+Before eventually marrying ex Heidi Klum, he was spotted with Tyra Banks at several big Hollywood events in 1996.

 Neil Patrick Harris and Christine Taylor

-Before officially coming out in 2006, actor Neil Patrick Harris dated Christine Taylor, admitting afterward to Howard Stern that she was the “coolest, nicest chick ever” and his less-than-romantic feelings for her confirmed his suspicions that he was, in fact, gay.
+Long before officially coming out in 2006, actor Neil Patrick Harris dated Christine Taylor.
+He told Howard Stern later that she was the "coolest, nicest chick ever" and his less-than-romantic feelings for her confirmed his suspicions that he was, in fact, gay.

 Matthew Perry and Julia Roberts